 How Can One Effectively Communicate with a Client in Any Language?

-As mentioned before, an effective and precise communication is essential in all fields of any industry, most particularly in the BPO world.
+As mentioned before, an effective and precise communication is essential in all fields of any industry, most particularly in the world of BPO or Philippine call centers.
 Since the is to provide over-the-phone assistance to clients and customers, it may be a bit difficult to maintain proficiency, not only just in English, but in any language that may be required of you as well due to the number of hours you’ll need to speak it.

 In order to speak English continuously without losing bravado, here are some basic tips that may help you to abide by: